vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 ![join_rule_aggregate](assets/images/join_rule_aggregate.jpg)

 4\.
-The two Kafka sources have green bubbles on their rightside edge, click, hold and drag to connect to the JOIN processor's grey bubble located on its leftside edge.
+The two Kafka sources have green bubbles on their rightside edge, click, hold and drag to connect to the JOIN processors grey bubble located on its leftside edge.

 ![connection](assets/images/connection.jpg)